 Market analysts are surprised: Real estate professionals get an average conversion rate of 10 percent with their real estate property descriptions.

-Sorry, but that’s FAKE NEWS, so you don’t have to feel bad about the fake 10 percent conversion rate, which, by the way, would be awesome if you did get.
+Of course, that’s not the true, so you don’t have to feel bad about the 10 percent conversion rate, which, by the way, would be awesome if you did get.

 For those who don’t yet get 10 percent or more, this will be quite an important article to read if you would like to unlock the key to great real estate property descriptions to increase your sales.